civicrm/civicrm-user-guide/docs/events/what-is-civievent.md

 chapter *Custom data on events* in this section for more information about this.
-They are also useful for categorizing and segmenting events and attendees, for example, you could easily find all contacts that have come to one of your trainings or attended on of your fundraising events.
+They are also useful for categorizing and segmenting events and attendees, for example, you could easily find all contacts that have come to one of your trainings or attended one of your fundraising events.

 ### Participant roles